Drazuul/Backpack-Rover/README.md

 ## Overview

-The Backpack Rover is a 4-motor rover that fuses two control modes:
+The Backpack Rover is a 4-wheeled, differential drive mobile robot base that contains two modes of operation:

-- **Autonomous line-following** using an OpenMV camera that detects a black line via grayscale blob detection and reports a steering angle.
+- **Autonomous line-following** Uses a simple blob detection via an OpenMV camera to detect and follow road lines.
-- **Manual teleoperation** via a Bluetooth Xbox controller, read on a Raspberry Pi and relayed over serial.
+- **Manual teleoperation** Uses an XBox or Ps4 Controller via Bluetooth Connection to manually teleoperate the robot.

 A Raspberry Pi acts as the coordination layer: it reads the controller, listens for the vision system's line-angle data, and forwards drive/turn commands over UART to a TM4C123 microcontroller, which handles low-level PWM motor control on a hardware timer interrupt.